 I pressed him about star travel a bit more, but he stayed tight.
 ‘It’s just hard,’ he said.
 ‘With current life spans, you need generational ships.
 You need antimatter drives, because that’s the most mass-efficient.
 It’s doable, but it’s super slow.’

 ‘So you’re skeptical,’ I said.
 He cracked then, but only a little.

 ‘I’m not saying I’m skeptical of the stars,’ he said.
 ‘I just wonder what humanity will even look like when we try to do that.
 If we can establish a Mars colony, we can almost certainly colonise the whole Solar System, because we’ll have created a strong economic forcing function for the improvement of space travel.
 We’ll go to the moons of Jupiter, at least some of the outer ones for sure, and probably Titan on Saturn, and the asteroids.
 Once we have that forcing function, and an Earth-to-Mars economy, we’ll cover the whole Solar System.
 But the key is that we have to make the Mars thing work.
 If we’re going to have any chance of sending stuff to other star systems, we need to be laser-focused on becoming a multi-planet civilisation.
 That’s the next step.’

 You can see why NASA has given Musk a shot at human spaceflight.
 He makes a great rocket but, more than that, he has the old vision in him.
 He is a revivalist, for those of us who still buy into cosmic manifest destiny.
 And he can preach.
 He says we are doomed if we stay here.
 He says we will suffer fire and brimstone, and even extinction.
 He says we should go with him, to that darkest and most treacherous of shores.
-He promises a miracle.Make a donation
+He promises a miracle.Support Aeon: make a one-off donation